dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

    Were you not reading you knobhead, I just said it was lost.
 Even the people who worked on it are lost.
 Not that that’s gonna stop us.
 The cool thing about internet losers is that when they’re fixated on something, it takes them a long-ass while to give up on it, no matter how much of a lost cause it is.
 Or was in the case of people who spent 10 years looking for a frickin’ Pinwheel sketch.
 Whatever the hell Pinwheel is.

    Am I optimistic about us uncovering all 95[9] episodes of this thing?
 Nah.
 But, I’d be lying if I said I didn’t think it’d be cool.
 And I’d be lying even harder if I said I wouldn’t love to see a reboot of this thing.
 Gravity Falls proves a show like this can work, Over the Garden Wall proves horror-dramas can work for kids.
 Frankly this more mature and complex era of children's television is just begging for a revival of this.

-Wink wink nudge nudge RT-aaand no one at RTE’s watching this.
-Well, on the off chance someone at RTE is and thinking about a reboot, maybe have it not look like
+(turn this section into a comic) Wink wink nudge nudge RT-aaand no one at RTE’s watching this.
+Well, on the off chance someone at RTE is, and thinking about a reboot, maybe have it not look like

+(insert image here)

 ### Why?
    The real people who worked on this show aren’t the only mysteries.
 The puppets of the people in the world of this show on this network in this country of Ireland in th-(insert funny sound effect here)